If history were taught in the form of stories, it would never be forgotten. Rudyard Kipling

 Check out a recent post on Kristin Butcher's blog to gain insight into how Canadian authors of historical fiction prepare their stories for young readers.

-WALTRAUT, my middle grade novel —inspired by my childhood heroine, Nancy Drew— with Heritage House is now available and a study guide will soon follow.
+WALTRAUT, my middle grade novel —inspired by my childhood heroine, Nancy Drew— with Heritage House is now available along with a study/discussion guide.
+I'd be thrilled to join your class or book club to talk about the book.

 NEW Trailer for Waltraut from Heritage House